 Develop Your Child’s Senses by Playing with Food

-Who ever thought it would be good to tell your child to actually play with food?
+Whoever thought it would be good to tell your child to actually play with food?
 But kids are curious, and a fun way to let them explore is through play with food!
-But this isn’t just for fun.
+And it’s not just for fun.
 Playing with food can actually help your child develop their senses.
+These 6 ideas make delicious (and development-boosting) playtime activities for toddlers and kids!

 This activity is a 2-in-1 for both sensory and fine motor development.
-Spread out some whipped cream, pudding, or applesauce and let your kiddo draw shapes or letters with their finger.
-This is also good for little ones starting to eat purees.
-Put some of it on their high chair tray, and although you may not get shapes or letters, let them play around in it and feel a texture that might be new to them!
+Spread out some pudding, whipped cream, or yogurt and let your kiddo draw shapes or letters with their finger.
+Put some of it on their high chair tray or the table in front of them.
+Although you may not get shapes or letters, let them play around in it and feel a texture that might be new to them!

-Make some jello with your toddler and put a few edible snacks inside such as fruit.
+Make some jello with your toddler and put a few snacks inside such as fruit.
 A clear bowl works great so they can see the items inside, too!
 Then ask them to squish their hands in the jello to find the items.
-Make it a game by asking them to find a certain one or something of a certain color.
+Make it a game by asking your toddler to find a certain food or color.

 Let Them Be the Chef or Baker!

 There are great sensory experiences that come with cooking.
-Try letting them help by kneading dough or mix ingredients.
-Find more ways cooking benefits kids in our How Kids Can Help in the Kitchen blog post.
+Try letting your toddler help by kneading dough or mixing ingredients.
+Read more about how cooking benefits kids!

 Make a Cereal Necklace